spree/spree/guides/content/developer/tutorials/migration.markdown

-principle yes, but it takes effort to get the format right, particularly when dealing with associations between tables, and you need to ensure that the new data meets the system’s validation rules.
-It’s probably easier to go the code route.
+principle yes, but it takes effort to get the format right, particularly when dealing with associations between tables, and you need to ensure that the new data meets the system's validation rules.
+It's probably easier to go the code route.

 There are cases where direct import is useful.
 One key case is when